cirospaciari/socketify.py/docs/websockets-backpressure.md

 If you want to create something more elaborate you could have the user data hold a pointer to some dynamically allocated memory block that keeps a boolean whether the WebSocket is still valid or not.
 Sky is the limit here.

+In order to do so, use the `upgrade` callback configuration in the `app.ws` settings.

 Example:
 ```python
 from socketify import App, WebSocket, OpCode